Slyde96200/CatChatV1-ECF2-/README.md

 #This is a first version of a forum dedicated to cats!

-#Connection -- OK <br>
+#Connection -- OK ---
-#Registration -- OK
+#Registration -- OK---
-#Validation input -- OK
+#Validation input -- OK---
-#Display account information -- to be finalized
+#Display account information -- to be finalized---
-#Change account for user -- OK
+#Change account for user -- OK---
-#Topic theme creation -- NO
+#Topic theme creation -- NO---
-#Create topic -- OK
+#Create topic -- OK---
-#Edit topic for user -- OK
+#Edit topic for user -- OK---
-#Deletion of topic for the user -- OK
+#Deletion of topic for the user -- OK---
-#Reply to topic -- OK
+#Reply to topic -- OK---
-#Modification of the answer (for the poster of the answer) -- OK
+#Modification of the answer (for the poster of the answer) -- OK---
-#Delete the answer (for the poster of the answer) -- OK
+#Delete the answer (for the poster of the answer) -- OK---
-#Topic date -- OK
+#Topic date -- OK---
-#Number of replies per topic -- OK
+#Number of replies per topic -- OK---
-#User avatar -- OK
+#User avatar -- OK---

 #--------------------------------------------------------------------------------------------------------------------------